mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 ## Server-side libraries

 This section describes the SigmaOS server-side libraries.
-It is not an exhaustive list, but it contains some of the more interesting design points, and libraries which may be useful for future projects based on SigmaOS.
+It is not an exhaustive list, but it contains some of the more interesting design points, and libraries, which may be useful for future projects based on SigmaOS.
   - `sigmasrv`: This library provides the API to create SigmaOS servers
   - `protsrv`: This library implements a generic SigmaOS protocol server.
 It has handlers for each of teh `sigmap` messages, and deals with SigmaOS